-The English Folk Dance and Song Society (EFDSS) is to add several important collections to its online archive and partner three national museums in a new initiative to preserve and promote the folk arts.
+We've added several important collections to our online archive following a partnership with three national museums in a new initiative to preserve and promote the folk arts.

-The Full English Extra will see the collections of Mary Neal, suffragette, radical arts practitioner and founder of the Esperance Girls Club, and folk dance educator Daisy Caroline Daking added to the Vaughan Williams Memorial Library online archive, alongside its collection of 19th century broadside ballads and songsters.
+The Full English Extra sees the collections of Mary Neal, suffragette, radical arts practitioner and founder of the Esperance Girls Club, and folk dance educator Daisy Caroline Daking added to the Vaughan Williams Memorial Library online archive, alongside its collection of 19th century broadside ballads and songsters.

-The learning programme will be delivered in partnership with:
+The learning programme reached around 1400 people and was delivered in partnership with:

-Museum of English Rural Life at Reading University – this programme will work with one or more local secondary schools and focus on rural and agricultural themes drawing from the museum’s collection and redevelopment of its galleries.
+Museum of English Rural Life at Reading University – this project worked with Arbour Vale SEN School and Berkshire Maestros’ Reading String Orchestra in the spring term 2016, focusing on rural and agricultural themes from the museum’s collection and redevelopment of its galleries.

-National Coal Mining Museum for England, Yorkshire - this project will involve music projects with local schools in Wakefield during the autumn and spring terms, working in collaboration with Wakefield Music Education Hub.
+National Coal Mining Museum for England, Yorkshire - this project involved music projects with local schools in Featherstone, Wakefield during the spring term 2016, working in collaboration with Wakefield Music Education Hub.

-National Maritime Museum, Greenwich, London– EFDSS will work with the museum’s formal learning team focussing on themes in the Nelson, Navy, Nation gallery and developing these through work with a local primary school during the autumn term.
+National Maritime Museum, Greenwich, London– this project worked with the museum’s formal learning team focussing on themes in the Nelson, Navy, Nation gallery and developing these through work with Invicta Primary School during the autumn term 2015.

 The Full English Extra, builds on the success of our flagship project The Full English, which created the world’s largest digital archive of folk songs, dances, tunes and customs, and a nationwide learning programme that reached more than 16,000 people.